JuhaS/django-restrictaccess/README.md

 django-restrictaccess
 =====================

 Django library that allows to restrict access (user needs a key) to any django site in a plug-n-play fashion.
+You won't need to change any of your current url conf's or user management, this works completely on the middleware layer.

 Version  0.1, use with caution.
 It does include tests.